openeuler-mirror/docs/content/en/docs/Installation/failed-to-reinstall-openeuler-when-a-logical-volume-group-that-cannot-be-activated-has-existed-in-op.md

         ```

--   Run the following commands to clear the abnormal logical volume group:
+-   Run the following commands to clear the logical volume group:

     ```
     vgchange -a n testvg32947